danielsantander/cyberdev/kali-linux/docs/12_compression.md

 Utilize the `tar` command to compress files together and combine them into an archive.
 > tar is short for tape archive

+The command will also compress files and directories recursively.

 *Example*: Combine a pair of scripts into one single archive.
 ```shell
 $ ls -lh